jcjollant/gakneeboard/README.md

 ## TODO

 # Done
+## 9/01/2024
+* Refreshed Warning with banner
+* Leg and CHeckpoint have their own editor
+* Leg editor has built in calculations
 ## 8/31/2024
 * Improved navlog creation process with altitude
 * Navlog now include a reserve fuel